USEPA/webcms/CONTRIBUTING.md

 - **Daily Dev Deploys:** Merge PRs into `development` as they're approved.
 Use skip-build for quick iterations; run one full build per day or after dependency changes.
 - **Stage Deploys:** At least once per sprint (or as needed).
 Merge `development` → `staging`, let the stage pipeline run, and perform QA.
 - **Production Deploys:** After stage QA sign-off, follow the [Stage-to-Production Promotion Checklist](#stage-to-production-promotion-checklist).
-Michael Hessling tags the release and triggers the production pipeline on GitLab.
+Michael Hessling tags the release on `staging` and triggers the production pipeline on GitLab after merging to `main`.
 - **Back-merge:** After each production release, immediately merge `main` → `development` (merge commit).
 An automated CI job opens this PR; see [Automated Back-Merge](#automated-back-merge).

 ### Pull Request Guidelines